Alt Text Here Alt Text Here

 1) Standing correctly on a bike

-Seriously, standing on a mountain bike correctly takes practice.
-It’s not a given, even experienced cyclists who have logged thousands of hours in the saddle get it wrong.
+Standing on a mountain bike correctly takes practice.
+Even experienced cyclists who have logged thousands of hours in the saddle get it wrong.
 It’s the foundation to feeling comfortable on the bike and keeping your centre of balance in the right place.

 If you only listen to one pieces of advice from this guide, it’s “keep your heels down and your knees flexed” when descending on a mountain bike.
 Keeping your heels down will automatically place your weight further back on the bike, ready to counter obstacles that want to stop forward momentum.
 Keeping your knees flexed will enable your body to absorb shocks and for you to move around on the bike, important for getting grip to the tyres.